dbc60/blog/content/note/business-and-startups.md

 1. Having more conversations with people outside of your market than people in it.

 ## Setting the Stage for Boostrapping a SaaS Startup
 The first rule is that building and running a SaaS business has _nothing_ to do with your ability to write code.
 Code is the least important thing about a SaaS business.
-Typically, codebases are dismal abysses of darkness, pain and hte cause for much wailing and gnashing of teeth.
+Typically, codebases are dismal abysses of darkness, pain and the cause for much wailing and gnashing of teeth.
 The reason is that a business's software serves one purpose and one purpose only: To make the business money.

 Ask yourself how any of these goals that developers might have will make the business money: